LBC-Iriarte/SLFinder/README.md

 ## Instalation
-SLFinder's scripts does not require compiling, only be granded execution permisions with the following command:
+SLFinder's scripts does not require compiling, only to be granded execution permisions with the following command:

 chmod +x SLFinder-step*